grpc/proposal/L56-csharp-new-major-version.md

 - the user code that references `IAsyncEnumerator<T>` explicitly will need to change all the occurences to use `Grpc.Core.IAsyncStreamReader<T>` instead.
 Note that this is the best we can do as there is no way to prevent avoid a breakage if a type gets removed.

-The exact way of making the change is in https://github.com/grpc/grpc/pull/19059
+The exact way of making the change is in

 #### Change 2: Introduce common concept of a channel that can be used by different implementations

-gRPC currently has 2 implementations: gRPC C# and grpc-dotnet.
+Motivation: gRPC currently has 2 implementations: gRPC C# and grpc-dotnet.
 While based on 2 different network stack, it is highly desirable that these two implementation share the same API for invoking (=client) and handling (=server) calls.
 On the client side, the challenge is that the `Channel` API has been historically designed to accomodate some specifics of the C-core based implementation, and as such it is difficult to use for the grpc-dotnet implementation in its current form.
 Therefore, the grpc-dotnet implementation currently doesn't expose the concept of a "Channel" explicitly.
-This doesn't limit the basic functionality of grpc-dotnet clients, but it will likely become a problem as more advanced features are being added in the future.
+This doesn't limit the basic functionality of grpc-dotnet clients, but it will likely become a problem as more advanced features are added in the future.
 Therefore, we propose introducing a common concept of a channel that can be used by both implementations.

 Proposed changes:
 - introduce a new `ChannelBase` class and make the current `Channel` class inherit from it